HarryZ328/Data-Science-and-Machine-Learning-Capstone-Project/README.md

 # Data-Science-and-Machine-Learning-Capstone-Project
-#Data Science and Machine Learning Capstone Project '\n'
+#Data Science and Machine Learning Capstone Project.
-All the codes are from class
+All the codes are from class :
 IBM DS0720EN
 Data Science and Machine Learning Capstone Project